Skip to main content

 Create App From Manifest

-1. Select your workspace where you want to install the app
+1. Select the workspace where you want to install the app.

 Pick Workspace for Your App

-1. The manifest JSON editor will be displayed.
-Click “Next” to proceed
+1. The manifest JSON editor opens.
+Click Next to proceed.

 App Manifest JSON